 The image below shows these statements being used in the Immediate Window.

-2. Print Information to the Immediate Window
+2. Print Information to the Immediate Window in Excel VBA

 Another reason to use the Immediate Window is to print information to it.
 So when the macro is running it writes into the Immediate Window.